scotthamilton77/atlas-mcp-server/README.md

   npm run start:http
   ```
   This uses the `MCP_TRANSPORT_TYPE=http` setting.
 The server will listen on the host and port defined in your `.env` file (e.g., `MCP_HTTP_HOST` and `MCP_HTTP_PORT`, defaulting to `127.0.0.1:3010`).
 Ensure your firewall allows connections if accessing remotely.

+- **Web UI (Experimental):** A basic Web UI is available for interacting with the server.
+After starting the server (stdio or http), you can typically access the UI by opening `src/webui/index.html` in your browser.
+This UI can be used to send MCP requests and view responses, offering a direct way to test and interact with the server's tools and resources.

 ## Configuration